Sustainable Food Trade Association Reporting Process

 Development of the Metrics

-The Sustainable Food Trade Association and the organizations members, have collaboratively developed a set of sustainability metrics designed for the organic food and agriculture industry.
-SFTA has outlined 11 specific areas of focus for the organic food industry called the Declarations of Sustainability.
-These 11 areas represent the backbone to the reporting structure, and include: Organic, Distribution, Waste, Water, Energy, Climate Change, Packaging, Animal Care, Labor, Education and Governance.
+The Sustainable Food Trade Association with our members have collaboratively developed a set of sustainability metrics designed for the organic trade and agriculture sector.
+SFTA has outlined 11 specific areas of focus for the organic industry called the Declarations of Sustainability.
+These 11 areas represent the backbone to the reporting structure, and include: Organic and Land Use, Distribution, Waste, Water, Energy, Climate Change, Packaging, Animal Care, Labor, Education and Governance.
 Based upon these, the metrics help a company take a quantitative and qualitative look at business operations.

 The SFTA metrics were developed through extensive research, industry and expert stakeholder review.
 SFTA looked at alignment with widely accepted reporting frameworks (i.e. Global Reporting Initiative, EPA, Greenhouse Gas Protocol, etc.), the most commonly reported on metrics in the food industry (e.g. researching existing reports within the industry), and contacted content experts in each of the 11 areas for feedback/additions/subtractions/edits.

 SFTA Full Members commit to completing the SFTA/B Lab Quick Impact Assessment (QIA) and writing a sustainability report either using the SFTA sustainability metrics or submitting the company’s self-produced annual or regularly updated sustainability or social responsibility report.
 The SFTA sustainability metrics consist of 68 core metrics, which are an equal blend of qualitative and quantitative metrics.
 New SFTA Full Members have 12 months from the date of membership to complete the SFTA/B Lab QIA annually and submit an annual or regularly updated sustainability report.